 By comparison, it would pretty much take a miracle for the Food Pantry to raise that much funding in the fight against hunger in the Peak to Peak region.

-Everyone knows that it’s more gratifying to donate to a charity that saves cute little animals than facing the reality that there is a hunger issue in our own community.
-So, the Nederland Food Pantry’s Executive Board came up with a fun event called “Stone Soup—If Everyone Gives a Little, EVERYONE Can Eat.”
+Everyone knows that it’s more gratifying to donate to a charity that saves cute little animals, than facing the reality that there is a hunger issue in our own community.
+So, the Nederland Food Pantry’s Executive Board came up with their second annual fun event called “With a Little Help from Our Friends”.

 Here’s the details: